Pricing Guide: How Much Does Stump Removal Cost?

 Photo Credit: Dave O / Flickr / CC BY-SA 2.0

 A stump’s diameter measures its size.
-Most professionals charge an average of $2 to $5 per diameter inch to remove a stump.
+The average stump removal cost is between $2 and $5 per diameter inch.

-The bigger the stump’s diameter, the more you will pay for removal of the stump.
+The bigger the diameter of the stump, the higher the cost of tree stump removal.
 Not only will the stump’s large diameter add a few more dollars, but its large size might also extend the professionals’ work time.
 You will have to pay for those extra inches and possibly additional removal time.

 Other Factors That Affect Cost

-A lot goes into calculating the price of stump removal.
+A lot goes into calculating tree stump removal prices.
 Even poor soil conditions or an extensive root system can run up the bill.
 Take a look below at the most common factors that affect cost so that you can better estimate how much your particular stump will pull from your wallet.

 Close-up of tangled tree root system partially unearthed